study-ORCATech-cloud/learn-and-earn-fork/docs/content-management/data-structure-guide.md

 # Data Structure Guide

-This guide provides a detailed explanation of the data models used in the ORCATech Learning Platform and how they interconnect to create a cohesive learning experience.
+This guide provides a detailed explanation of the data models used in the LabDojo Learning Platform and how they interconnect to create a cohesive learning experience.

 ## Overview